acuparse/acuparse/docs/DOCKER.md

 ## Email

-For sending outbound email it's recommended to use Mailgun where possible.
+For sending outbound email, using [mailgun](https://www.mailgun.com/) is the recommended option.

-The Docker image has support for [nullmailer](https://wiki.debian.org/nullmailer), if you need to use a custom SMTP server.
+The Docker image has support for [Nullmailer](https://wiki.debian.org/nullmailer), if you need to use a custom SMTP server.

-Configure nullmailer in your `acuparse.env` file.
+Configure Nullmailer in your `acuparse.env` file.

 ```bash
 # Enable SMTP Relay?